 \section{Warm-Up: Vanilla Linear Regression}

 Consider a ground-truth two-layer residual unit.
 If we assume that the inputs only contain vectors with negative entries, i.e.~$\rvx < 0$, the effect of the ReLU function in the residual unit then disappears because of the nonnegativity of $\mA^\ast$.
 The residual unit turns into linear model $\rvy = \mB^\ast\rvx$.
-Thus, direct LR on samples with negative inputs can learn the exact ground-truth layer 2 parameter $\mB^\ast$ with at least $d$ samples, formulating the LR as a solvable full-rank linear equation system.
+Thus, direct LR on samples with negative inputs can learn the exact ground-truth layer 2 parameter $\mB^\ast$ with at least $d$ samples, when formulating the LR as a solvable full-rank linear equation system.

 On the contrary, if the inputs only contain vectors with positive entries, i.e.~$\rvx > 0$, all the neurons in the hidden layer are then activated by the ReLU and the nonlinearity is eliminated.
 The residual unit in this case turns into $\rvy = \mB^\ast\left(\mA^\ast + \mI_d\right)\rvx$.
-Taking what left-multiplies $\rvx$ as a single weight matrix $\mD^\ast$, it is also a linear model.
+Taking the value that left-multiplies $\rvx$ as a single weight matrix $\mD^\ast$, this is also a linear model.
 Direct LR on at least $d$ samples with positive inputs by the residual unit can learn the exact $\mD^\ast$.
-Since we have the access to the exact $\mB^\ast$, solving the exact $\mA^\ast$ is to solve a full-rank linear equation system $\mB^\ast\cdot\tilde{\mA} = \mD^\ast$, where the unique solution $\tilde{\mA} = \mA^\ast + \mI_d$.
+Since we have the access to the exact $\mB^\ast$, solving for the exact $\mA^\ast$ can be accomplished through solving a full-rank linear equation system $\mB^\ast\cdot\tilde{\mA} = \mD^\ast$, where the unique solution $\tilde{\mA} = \mA^\ast + \mI_d$.